 Symptoms of cryptosporidium in dogs include:

-• Diarrhea
+- Diarrhea

-• Fever
+- Fever

-• Lethargy
+- Lethargy

-• Weakness
+- Weakness

-• Diminished appetite
+- Diminished appetite

-The good news is that if your furry friend is in good “dog health” he or she may not need any treatment for this parasite.
+The good news is that if your furry friend is in good “dog health,” he or she may not need any treatment for this parasite.
 However, if your dog is a puppy, senior, or has immune issues, he or she will probably need treatment.

 You’ll want to consult your veterinarian either way.
-Also, this is another good reason to not only let your dog drink solely from water you provide, but also not eat feces.
+Also, this is another good reason to not only let your dog drink solely from water you provide, but also not to eat feces.
 I know that can be a tough one for some dogs, but one worth working on with your dog.

 4. Leptospirosis (Lepto) in Dogs

-This is a bacteria that resides in rivers, creeks, streams, and lakes worldwide.
+This is a bacterium that resides in rivers, creeks, streams, and lakes worldwide.
 It’s considered a zoonotic disease, which simply means it can be passed from animal to human.
 While this harmful bacteria is most common in areas that are warmer and have a lot of rain, it can occur anywhere.

 How to avoid Lepto